servalproject/batphone/doc/Sensor-Logging-Demo.md

 Download the [Serval Mesh][] app onto each Android device from
 <https://github.com/downloads/servalproject/batphone/batphone-sensorlog.apk>
 and install it.
-The following QR code is a convenient way to do this, if the device has a QR reader app:
+The following QR code is a convenient way to do this:

 ![Serval Mesh QR code](https://chart.googleapis.com/chart?cht=qr&chs=300x300&chl=https://github.com/downloads/servalproject/batphone/batphone-sensorlog.apk)